 If you can relate to any of the above issues, mindfulness-based therapy may be right for you.
 MBCT helps people separate themselves from their thoughts and moods, and teaches them how to recognize their sense of being.
 It also aims to give participants the necessary tools to combat depressive symptoms as they arise.

 Evidence indicates that mindfulness-based therapy may reduce the rate of depressive relapse by 50%.
-If you or someone you know may benefit from mindfulness-based therapy, please contact me today.
-I would be happy to speak with you about how I may be able to help.
+If you or someone you know may benefit from mindfulness-based therapy, please contact us today.
+We would be happy to speak with you about how we may be able to help.